Additional support for businesses affected by the COVID-19 pandemic

 If you're self-employed

-The scheme has now been extended.
-A second and final grant will be available when the scheme opens again in August 2020.
-If you’re eligible and want to claim the first grant you must make your claim on or before July 13 2020.
+The Self Employed Income Support scheme has been extended.
+If you were eligible for the first grant and can confirm to HMRC that your business has been adversely affected on or after 14 July 2020, you’ll now be able to make a claim for a second and final grant (your claim must be submitted on or before 19 October 2020 however).
 If you’re eligible the second and final grant will be a taxable grant worth 70% of your average monthly trading profits, paid out in a single instalment covering a further 3 months’ worth of profits, and capped at £6,570 in total.

 If you employ people or are paid via PAYE (this can include company directors)